 Egg drop soup is also easy to make at home.
 All you need is two cups of homemade chicken broth and two free-range eggs.
 Replace soy sauce with liquid aminos if you're worried about the carbs in soy sauce.
 Also, use ginger, garlic powder, white pepper, and scallions to give your soup an Asian flavor.

 This recipe calls for sirloin steak and broccoli florets flavored with soy sauce and ginger.
 Originally, the savory sauce for this keto Chinese food is thickened with honey, sugar, and cornstarch.
 To make the recipe low-carb, replace these ingredients with stevia and xanthan gum.

-To give this dish that Asian flavor you're after, go for Tamari or fish sauce.
+To give this dish more Asian flavor, go for Tamari or fish sauce.
 These contain no wheat and are therefore carb-free.
 You can serve this dish with cauliflower rice to replicate sticky rice.

-This dish will give you plenty of nutrients to meet your macros and keep you healthy.
+This dish will give you plenty of nutrients to meet your macros and also help you stay healthy.
 Just 3 oz of top sirloin steak comes with 23 grams of fat, 26 grams of protein, B vitamins, and the antioxidant minerals zinc and selenium.

-Of course, broccoli boosts the nutritional profile and health benefits of this dish.
+Broccoli further boosts the nutritional profile and health benefits of this popular dish.
 If you want to prepare broccoli separately, we suggest steam cooking it.
 Studies show that this cooking method helps preserve vitamin C and chlorophyll in broccoli.